cseas/blog/docs/posts/git-commands.md

    - [Feature Branch Workflow][3] when working individually and rapidly pushing new features to production.
    - [Forking Workflow][4] when contributing to open-source.

-2. Enforce a branch policy for your `master`/`main` & `develop` branches that allows only squash merges.
+2. Enforce a branch policy for your `main` & `develop` branches that allows only squash merges.
 Regular and Rebase merges work fine when everyone in the team knows how to correctly write a git history but more often than not people are just trying to get their code merged one way or the other.
-A squash merge strategy is one that stays out of your way the most and creates the least problems in a team of developers with varying expertise levels.
+A squash merge strategy is the one that creates the least problems in a team of developers with varying expertise levels.

 3. Always make changes in feature branches.
 Never directly commit to the project's primary branches used for releases and user acceptance tests.